New 2020-20222 Uganda Wildlife Authority Tariffs–Activity Fees

 Uganda Wildlife Authority Tariffs–Activity Fees-Our Take:

-The permit and fee structure will remain in place until June 30, 2022.
-Uganda has not fiddled with the fee structure.
+The fee structure and permits will remain in effect until June 30, 2024, providing stability and consistency.
+Uganda has maintained the existing fee structure without alterations.

-If you are booking a Safari with us, all fees and permits for activities are included in the price of the Safari.
+When you book a safari with us, rest assured that all fees and permits for activities are included in the overall price.
+We aim to provide transparent pricing and eliminate any surprises.

-Permits and activities are put onto scan cards, which are used as part of an electronic system that works well for all concerned.
+To streamline the process, permits and activities are conveniently stored on scan cards, which are part of an efficient electronic system benefiting all parties involved.